 2. Add questions and Question descriptions.
-Choose questions that align with
+Choose questions that align with your

-evaluations across multiple evaluators.
+across multiple evaluators.

 Note: These are visible to analysts and team leaders conducting evaluations by clicking on the question mark next to a question in a scorecard.
 There is no length limit to this description.
 Also, you may include as many questions as you choose in each section!
 Click on the Add a question button in the bottom right to add more questions to a section.